 Who am I?

-After graduating from the University of Colorado at Boulder I decided that I wanted to dedicate my life to martial arts and fitness by moving to Hong Kong to learn kung fu from the source.
-What I learned there was invaluable and having gained two completely different perspectives, one Western and one Eastern, I developed a well-rounded mindset toward exercise, diet, health, medicine and other aspects of fitness.
+After graduating from the University of Colorado at Boulder, I decided that I wanted to dedicate my life to martial arts and fitness by moving to Hong Kong to learn Wing Chun Kung Fu from the source.
+What I learned there was invaluable.
+Having gained two completely different perspectives, one Western and one Eastern, I developed a well-rounded mindset toward exercise, diet, health, medicine and other aspects of fitness.
 Many people view exercise as an annoying chore that they know needs to be done but hate doing.
 Another way to view it is as tool and a mechanism for strengthening the mind.
-Part of the reason I am a personal trainer is for that fleeting moment when a person pushes their body beyond what they thought was possible, making their eyes light up as they realize that this is a skill that can be learned and applied throughout all areas of life.
+Part of the reason I am a personal trainer is to experience that fleeting moment when a person pushes their body beyond what they thought was possible, making their eyes light up as they realize that this is a skill that can be learned, developed, and applied throughout all areas of life.